Wing276/Covid-19/README.md

 Data source: #COVID19 Activity from data.world

-You may download the twb file to play around my workbook:)
+You may download Tableau and the twb file to play around my workbook or go to https://public.tableau.com/profile/wing1703#!/ to check it out (but there will be latency problem for the 2nd option)